mitogen-hq/mitogen/docs/howitworks.rst

 Function Call Dispatch
 ######################

-After all initialization is complete, the slave's main thread sits in a loop reading from a :py:class:`Channel <mitogen.core.Channel>` connected to the :py:data:`CALL_FUNCTION <mitogen.core.CALL_FUNCTION>` handle.
+After all initialization is complete, the child's main thread sits in a loop reading from a :py:class:`Channel <mitogen.core.Channel>` connected to the :py:data:`CALL_FUNCTION <mitogen.core.CALL_FUNCTION>` handle.
 This handle is written to by